apache/nuttx/drivers/syslog/README.txt

   can be instantiated later when board level logic configures the application environment, including mounting of the file systems.

-  The interface syslog_file_channal() is used to configure the SYSLOG file
+  The interface syslog_file_channel() is used to configure the SYSLOG file
   channel:

   syslog_file_channel()